yenchingp/doorify/README.md

 # Doorify

 ## Description
-The file uses OpenCV facial recognition to send Whatsapp notification to users using Twilio when a face is detected.
+The file uses OpenCV facial recognition to send Whatsapp notification and an image to users using Twilio when a face is detected.

 ## Quickstart
 1. Clone the repository